woocommerce/woocommerce-admin/client/header/activity-panel/activity-outbound-link/README.md

 ## Props

+* `className`: Additional class names.
 * `href` (required): The resource to link to.
+* `icon`: Whether the "arrow-right" icon is visible or not.
+Default: true.
 * `type` (required): Type of link.
 For wp-admin and wc-admin, the correct prefix is appended.
 Accepts: wc-admin, wp-admin, external.